 Mentoring is not...

-If you are considering becoming involved in our distinguished mentoring program, Tiger Ties, please email Mel Baxter (firstname.lastname@example.org) for additional information.
+If you are considering becoming involved in our distinguished mentoring program, Tiger Ties, please email the Office of Student Enrichment (firstname.lastname@example.org) for additional information.